 One on one meeting questions for knowing their views

-- How do you feel working for our organisation?
+- How do you feel working for our organization?

 - Are you aware of how your work is impacting our business?

-- How would you describe your organisation to friends and family if they ask you?
+- How would you describe your organization to friends and family if they ask you?

 - According to you what should we do to achieve our goal as a company?